 When Wi-Fi-based device discovery is enabled in the Cisco Webex Control Hub, you're giving us consent to collect certain non-personal information about your Wi-Fi environment, not your users.
-Every time your users connect to a paired device in Webex Teams using an ultrasound connection, information about WLAN proximity data is collected in the cloud.
+Every time your users connect to a paired device in Webex using an ultrasound connection, information about WLAN proximity data is collected in the cloud.
 Service set identifiers (SSIDs) and basic SSIDs (BSSIDs) are used to identify the visible WLANs, store them in this database in the cloud, and later match them in the search matching operation.
 The WLANs are one-way hashed before transmitting so the server side can never read the human-readable SSID or MAC address.

-When users choose to Connect to a device in Webex Teams, the app detects the presence of Cisco Webex devices as the users move about.
+When users choose to Connect to a device in Webex, the app detects the presence of Webex devices as the users move about.
 That information gets uploaded to this database in the cloud.
 The Proximity Service finds up to 5 devices that are nearby by comparing the app's current WLAN environment to these stored observations.
 Users no longer have to manually search for devices to connect to.

 The list of devices that are within range is dynamic and updates based on a user's location.